NCI Drug Dictionary

 A temperature-sensitive liposomal formulation of the anthracycline antibiotic doxorubicin with potential antineoplastic activity.
 Upon intravenous administration, circulating thermosensitive liposomes are activated locally by increasing the tumor temperature to 40-41 degrees Celsius using an external heat source.
 The elevated temperature causes compositional changes in the liposomes, creating openings that allow for the release of encapsulated doxorubicin.
 Compared to non-thermosensitive liposomes, lyso-thermosensitive liposomes deliver higher concentrations of a cytotoxic agent to a heat-treated tumor site while sparing normal tissues unexposed to heat treatment.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: heat-activated liposomal doxorubicin hydrochloride
+Synonym: heat-activated liposomal doxorubicin hydrochloride

 lyso-thermosensitive liposome doxorubicin